MIT Media Lab - Biomechatronics/Center For Extreme Bionics

 (2016 - present)

-The image above was featured in the Amtrak Magazine, National in August/September in an article about the Media Lab entitled "The Land of What If."
+The image above was featured in the Amtrak Magazine, National (August 2018) in an article entitled "The Land of What If."

 TF8 Knee and Ankle Powered Prostheses